The Erasmus+ programme

 Make your School International: The European Development Plan

 The European Development Plan does not specifically concern the project you’re making an application for.
-Instead, it refers to the general internationalization strategy of the school, and connects to all other school planning documents.
+Instead, it refers to the general internationalization strategy of the school that connects to other school planning documents.

 A tip: making a reference to the European Education Area can also help.

-Once the school has expressed its needs and requirements in the European Development Plan, preparing an application then requires you to develop a design idea, that you will elaborate more fully later.
+Once the school has expressed its needs and requirements in the European Development Plan, preparing an application then requires you to develop a design idea, that you will fully elaborate later.

 Find partner organizations & create a partnership

-With the draft of the project idea in hand, you will be able to identify an open Erasmus+ call that is consistent with your own objectives and find partner organizations (which are very often other schools) with which you can create a partnership (and that allows you to present a single application).
+With the draft of the project idea in hand, you will be able to identify an open Erasmus+ call that is consistent with your own objectives and find partner organizations with which you can create a rapport that facilitates the application process.

-This last step isn’t obligatory because lots of calls also allow schools to participate individually, but it will instead be essential to participate in more complex calls such as those related to Key Action 2.
+This last step isn’t mandatory because lots of application calls also allow schools to participate as individuals.
+It is essential to participate in more complex calls such as they relate to Key Action 2.

 Having established your working group and the partner organization, you will now be in the best position to write an actual project.

-This part is not difficult, but it will be easier if you both master the specific vocabulary, and know the basic principles of project manager and euro-planning.
+This part is not difficult, but it will be easier if both parties master the specific vocabulary, and know the basic principles of project management and euro-planning.

 Are you interested in how to plan and write a successful European Project (KA1 and KA2) for the new Erasmus+ Programme (2021-2027)?
-Check out our face-to-face course and be thoroughly prepared!
+Check out our face-to-face course to be thoroughly prepared!

 Once the various members of the partnership have approved the project, you will be ready to upload it on the European digital platform.